dennisseidel/dennisseidel.github.io/docs/basics/architecture.md

 * Patterns
 * Technologies (see the [tech radar](techradar.md))

+Design the use case flow with a sequence diagram.

 ### Technology Selection

 The [technology radar](techradar.md) allows you to stand on the shoulders of giants which reduce the tool search time and we don't make mistakes multiple times.